tarwn/lessthandot-hugo/blogs/content/posts/2012-01-10-wissug-filegroups-putting-the-pieces.md

 ---
 I had a great time presenting for [WiSSUG][1] tonight!
 It's always good to see old friends, and meet people I've talked to on Twitter for the first time.

-WiSSUG were witness to the debut of my newest presentation, “Filegroups: Putting the Pieces Together”.
+WiSSUG were witness to the debut of my newest presentation, "Filegroups: Putting the Pieces Together".
 I want to thank everyone that attended for listening, asking questions, and offering opinions.
 I love to get my audience talking about a topic!
 We talked about this a lot:

 ![][2]